Tomson Highway: Awards and recognition

-Highway has been awarded nine honorary degrees, from Brandon University, the University of Winnipeg, the University of Western Ontario (London), the University of Windsor, Laurentian University (Sudbury, Ontario), Lakehead University (Thunder Bay, Ontario), l'Universite de Montreal, University of Manitoba, and the University of Toronto.
+Highway has been awarded ten honorary degrees, from Brandon University, the University of Winnipeg, the University of Western Ontario (London), the University of Windsor, Laurentian University (Sudbury, Ontario), Lakehead University (Thunder Bay, Ontario), l'Universite de Montreal, University of Manitoba, Carleton University and the University of Toronto.
 In addition, he holds two "equivalents" of such honours: from The Royal Conservatory of Music in Toronto and The National Theatre School in Montreal.

 In 1994, he was made a member of the Order of Canada.
 In 1998, Maclean's named him as one of the '100 most important people in Canadian history'.
 In 2001, he received a National Indigenous Achievement Award, now the Indspire Awards, in the field of arts and culture.

 Although Highway is considered one of Canada's most important playwrights, in recent years both theatre critics and Highway have noted a significant gap between his reputation and the relative infrequency of his plays being produced by theatre companies.
 According to Highway, theatres frequently face or perceive difficulty in finding a suitable cast of First Nations actors, but are reluctant to risk casting non-Indigenous performers due to their sensitivity to being accused of cultural appropriation.
 He believes that such companies simply pass over his plays instead.

 In 2011, director Ken Gass mounted a production of The Rez Sisters at Toronto's Factory Theatre.
 As part of an ongoing research project into the effects of colour-blind casting on theatre, he staged two readings of the play — one with an exclusively First Nations cast and one with a colour-blind cast of actors from a variety of racial backgrounds — before mounting a full colour-blind stage production.

 His memoir Permanent Astonishment was the winner of the 2021 Hilary Weston Writers' Trust Prize for Nonfiction.

-Highway gave the 2022 Massey Lectures.
+Highway gave the 2022 Massey Lecture.